eri24816/p-graph/README.md

 A starting point for a vue frontend + fastapi backend repo.
 It uses ts, vite, and uvicorn.

 ## install
-1. Replace all occurrences of `project-name` in all files with the actual name of the project.
+1. Replace all occurrences of `p-graph` in all files with the actual name of the project.
 2. Run the following commands to install the dependencies.

 ```bash